Documentary Photographer, Author, Fujifilm X Ambassador, Producer/Director and Therapist

 In July 2002, Megan left The Australian newspaper to live full-time with the Martu people, one of the last indigenous groups in Australia’s Great Sandy Desert to come into contact with Europeans.
 Her book Conversations with the Mob (UWA Publishing) was the product of eight years continuous involvement with the Martu, including several years living with them.

 Her intimate photographic portrayal of the Martu people won her a 2005 Walkley Award, the most prestigious award in Australian journalism.
-Megan was also voted by her peers as winner of the Nikon Photographers Choice Awards in 2006.
+Megan was also voted by her peers as winner of the Australian Nikon Photographers Choice Awards in 2006.

-She was widely interviewed on TV and radio; her book has been enthusiastically reviewed in several national and international publications, and in academic circles.
+She was been widely interviewed on TV and radio; her book has been enthusiastically reviewed in several national and international publications, and in academic circles.

 “I believe that your book …offers a great potential and insights crucial to the discipline of anthropology (and) visual media anthropology.”
 Dr. Martha Blassnigg, Senior Teaching Fellow, International Graduate Centre for the Study of Culture, Justus-Liebig-University